Devcrib/jsonStore/README.md

 ## Project Dependencies
  - body-parser- NodeJs body parsing middleware,
- - express: Fast, Unopinionated minimalistic web framework.
+ - express: Fast, Unopinionated web framework.
 Used as the web server for this application,
  - fs: To open and write into files
  - morgan: HTTP Request Logger Middleware for NodeJs,
  - nodemon: A simple monitor script for development use.
 For Live Reloading,